rafgraph/react-interactive/README.md

 }
 ```

-- `hover` Mouse on the element (unlike CSS pseudo classes the `hover` state is only entered from mouse input).
+- `hover` Mouse on the element (unlike CSS pseudo classes the `hover` state is only entered from mouse input which eliminates the [CSS sticky hover bug](#css-sticky-hover-bug) on touch devices).
 - `active`
   - `mouseActive` Mouse on the element and mouse button down.
   - `touchActive` Touch point on the element.